apache/nuttx-apps/graphics/twm4nx/README.txt

        menu just as any other region of the background.
 This would be easy to fix, but just replacing the background image widget and drawing directly on the background which is the better solution anyway.
+       NOTE: There is a configuration option that will eliminate the background image.
+The CONTEMPORARY theme, for example, has no background image.
     7. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
 These look like borders are being drawn around the toolbar widgets (even though the are configured to be borderless).